DOV-Vlaanderen/pydov/docs/index.rst

 :class:`~pydov.search.interpretaties.InformeleStratigrafieSearch`).

-The setup of appropriate queries on attribute or location is similar for the different data types and crucial to get acces to the required data.
+The setup of appropriate queries on attribute or location is similar for the different data types and crucial to get access to the required data.
 The :ref:`query_attribute` and :ref:`query_location` explain the query options for attributes and locations respectively.

 All functionalities are build on top of the existing webservices provided